ibm-cloud-docs/key-protect/at-events.md

 the request, the unauthentication will take precedence and the event will be evaluated as a `401` bad request call with a severity of `critical`.

-{{site.data.keyword.keymanagementserviceshort}} returns a 401 `reason.responseCode` for unauthorized/forbidden {{site.data.keyword.keymanagementserviceshort}} service requests.
+{{site.data.keyword.keymanagementserviceshort}} returns a 401 `reason.reasonCode` for unauthorized/forbidden {{site.data.keyword.keymanagementserviceshort}} service requests.
 {: important}

 The following table lists the actions associated with each severity level: